joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6397088/2025/06/02/premier-league-betting-lowdown-arsenal-transfer-predictions-odds/

 **German Border Police Barred From Rejecting Some Asylum Seekers Without a Review**\
-`A Berlin court ruled that officials must investigate the claims of those arriving from neighboring E.U. counties, dealing a blow to the government’s attempt to reduce land migration.`\
+`A Berlin court ruled that officials must investigate the claims of those arriving from neighboring E.U. countries, dealing a blow to the government’s attempt to reduce land migration.`\
 https://nytimes.com/2025/06/02/world/europe/germany-asylum-seekers-border-eu.html

 **Jack Draper out of French Open after Alexander Bublik masterclass at Roland Garros**\